 This course is a comprehensive review of the biological, physical, and chemical aspects of wetland ecosystems.
-The course also covers the restoration, creation, and management of wetlands as well as policy
+The course also covers the restoration, creation, and management of wetlands as well as policy regulating these activities.
+The course will include North American wetland systems as well as other wetlands around the globe.
+Various field data collecting exercises will emphasize local wetlands.

-Pre-Requisites: (CHEM_121) OR (CHEM_231) Course Frequency: Fall: Even Years Spring: N/A Summer: N/A
+Pre-Requisites: ( CHEM\121 ) OR ( CHEM\231 ) Course Frequency: Fall: Even Years Spring: N/A Summer: N/A